superpalmi/useful-sap-commerce-cloud-hybris-groovy-scripts/README.md

 # useful-sap-commerce-cloud-hybris-groovy-scripts
 Useful Groovy Scripts for SAP Commerce Cloud (hybris) implementation

+# How to use Groovy Scripts in SAP Commerce Cloud (hybris)
+Open any script contained inside /scripts folder and execute it inside the HAC (Hybris Administration Console) Groovy Script Console

 NOTE: please test before use in production environment, use Rollback Mode: rollback, use them at your own risk